bahamat/cf-primer/cf-primer.md

 # cf-monitord

 `cf-monitord` monitors various statistics about the running system.
-This information is made available in the form of **classes** and **variables**..

 You'll almost never use `cf-monitord` directly.
-However the data provided by `cf-monitord` is available to `cf-agent`.
+However the data provided by `cf-monitord` is available to `cf-agent` during policy execution.

 # cf-execd